habanoz/tech-feed/_posts/2024-08-09-Minhash-implementation-python.md

 ![sort-vs-heap]({{site.baseurl}}/assets/images/sort_vs_heap.png)

 Here is how execution time varies as pair cache size is increased.
-Heap based approaches scales much better, in fact appears to be constant.
+Heap based approach scales much better, in fact appears to be constant.

 ## Recipe for Duplicate Removal